Managing Money with WooPayments

 ↑ Back to top

-You can also download deposits in the form of a CSV file for later use in Microsoft Excel, Google Sheets, Apple’s Numbers, or other spreadsheet editing applications.
+You can also export payouts in the form of a CSV file for later use in Microsoft Excel, Google Sheets, Apple’s Numbers, or other spreadsheet editing applications.

-To download all your deposits, simply go to Payments > Deposits and click the Download button at the top of the list.
+To download all your payouts, simply go to Payments > Payouts and click the Download button at the top of the list.

-If you have less than about 25 deposits in the list when you click the Download button, the CSV will download immediately.
+If you have less than about 25 payouts in the list when you click the Download button, the CSV will download immediately.

-If you have more than 25 deposits, WooPayments will compile the CSV in the background and email you when it’s done.
-Additionally, if your site language is not set to English (United States), will be prompted to select the language of your exported report.
+If you have more than 25 payouts, WooPayments will compile the CSV in the background and email you when it’s done.
+Additionally, if your site language is not set to English (United States), you will be prompted to select the language of your exported report.

 After the CSV is compiled, you will receive an email that will contain a link where you can download the complete CSV in your preferred language.